 The NGA presented “Judith Leyster: 1609-1660,” in its Dutch cabinet galleries in 2009.
 The Arthur Wheelock and Frima Fox Hofrichter-curated exhibition featured 10 Leysters (out of fewer than 40 known to exist) and 15 paintings by Leyster’s male contemporaries, plus assorted ephemera such as musical instruments.
 The NGA’s exhibition website says it published a catalogue for the exhibition but all I could find was this pamphlet.

-With that possible exception, the National Gallery has not originated a solo show of a female artist in almost 20 years, since it organized a Helen Frankenthaler prints show in 1993.
-(The NGA also organized a Kollwitz works on paper show in 1992.)
+With that possible exception, the National Gallery has not solely originated a solo show of a female artist in almost 20 years, since it organized a Helen Frankenthaler prints show in 1993.
+(The NGA also organized a Kollwitz works on paper show in 1992.
+With the O’Keeffe Museum, it co-organized an O’Keeffe works on paper show in 2000.)
 There are no monographic exhibitions of a female artist on the NGA’s list of upcoming exhibitions, which runs through 2012.

 Regardless of how one counts the Leyster show, the NGA’s peer institutions have done much better at presenting exhibitions devoted to female artists.
 Since the NGA’s 1992 Vallayer-Coster show, the Art Institute of Chicago has offered up more solo presentations of female artists than any other major American historical museum, including exhibitions devoted to Marlene Dumas, Roni Horn, Elizabeth Catlett, Maureen Gallace, Rebecca Warren and Uta Barth.
 [Image above, left: Celmins, Hand Holding a Firing Gun, 1964.
 The painting was included in "Vija Celmins: Television and Disaster, 1964-66," at both LACMA and the Menil Collection.]